Women led uprisings: Food riots

 Men and women participated in food riots in Ireland, Belgium, the Netherlands and Germany (where contemporary reports claimed that women initiated many riots).
-Dutch tax riots in the seventeenth and eighteenth centuries were more numerous often more violent with participants of both lower and lower-middle classes, whereas food riots drew only lower class participants.
-In the seventeenth and eighteenth centuries, at last 26 riots and 50 demonstrations involved women with 10 being chiefly under their control.
+Dutch tax riots in the seventeenth and eighteenth centuries were more numerous and often more violent, with participants of both lower and lower-middle classes, whereas food riots drew only lower-class participants.
+In the seventeenth and eighteenth centuries, at least 26 riots and 50 demonstrations involved women, with 10 being chiefly under their control.
 Women did the cooking and purchased foodstuffs for their families; therefore, they were the first parties to be confronted with scarcities of food and high prices.
-In doing so women generally controlled much of the household finances.
+In doing so, women generally controlled much of the household finances.
 Another reason for their participation is due to the fact that food riots typically started in market places near shops and mills, which is where women gathered the most.

 One of the most prominent tax riots in 1616 has even gone on record as "the Women's Revolt of Delft".
-Women also conducted nearly a third of food riots during the American RevolutionManfred Gailus in K.Hagemann, Civil Society and Gender, p174-9 despite the fact that women were excluded from the vote, unqualified to serve as jurors at courts and law, and were essentially politically disabled by their dependent status.
+Women also conducted nearly a third of food riots during the American Revolution despite the fact that they were excluded from the vote, unqualified to serve as jurors at courts and law, and were essentially politically disabled by their dependent status.
 It made a difference that Americans knew that women figured prominently in food riots in England and Europe, and it made a difference that ideas of equity, neighborly dealing, and charity informed American women's daily lives in the colonial period.
 Roughly 100 women marched a "Female Riot" and took to the streets in July 1777 insisting on their right to enforce equitable exchange.

-19th century
+Long 19th century

 French Revolution

-Women were especially prominent in food riots in French marketplaces (although men dominated those in the countryside).C.
-Bouton, The Flour War: Gender, Class and Community in Late Ancien Regime French Society.
+Women were especially prominent in food riots in French marketplaces (although men dominated those in the countryside).
 The most momentous French food riot was the Women's March on Versailles.
 This occurred in October 1789, when the market women of Paris began calling the men 'cowards' and declaring: 'We will take over!'
-These women proceeded to march to Versailles with soldiers following them.
-This crowd then forced the King to return to Paris where, three years later, women were again major participants in the demonstrations that led to the abolition of the monarchy.
-As a police inspector said in 1793: 'It is mainly the women who are stirred up, women who in turn communicate all their frenzy to the men, heating them up with their seditious propositions and stimulating the most violent effervescence.H.Applewhite and D.Levy, Women and Politics in the Age of Democratic Revolution, p76, 81ffH.Applewhite and D.Levy, 'Women and Political Revolution in Paris', in Renate Bridenthal, Becoming Visible, Women in European History (1987 Edition), p285-300.
+The women proceeded to march to Versailles with soldiers following them.
+The crowd then forced the King to return to Paris where, three years later, women were again major participants in the demonstrations that led to the abolition of the monarchy.
+A police inspector said in 1793: "It is mainly the women who are stirred up, women who in turn communicate all their frenzy to the men, heating them up with their seditious propositions and stimulating the most violent effervescence."